TarinaSnyman/Code-Off-2025/ArcadeGame/README.md

 ## Files
 - `index.html` – The main HTML file with the canvas and game interface.
 - `snake.js` – JavaScript file containing all game logic.
 - `snake.css` – CSS styling for the game board, snake, portals, and Game Over banner.
+- `jungle.jpg` - image used for background.
+Retrieved from: [link](https://pixabay.com/photos/the-jungle-of-chiapas-1865639)
 ---